-Subject / Unit Objectives Skills / Knowledge Suggested Learning Activities

-Children at the expected (Opportunities identified for PROJECT BASED LEARNING /

-standard can OUTDOOR LEARNING / GROW IT VALUES / HEARTS VALUES)

-describe features measure, record and Chn could describe the route using compass directions and rough distances.

-studied. present the human and Chn could add recommendations or favourite places to the map with a short

-physical features in the explanation.

-5. To use the eight local area using a range of

-points of a compass to methods, including sketch

-build knowledge of the maps, plans, graphs and

-United Kingdom. digital technologies

-6. To use symbols and

-key (including the use of

-Ordnance Survey maps)

-to build knowledge of

-the United Kingdom.

-INITIAL ASSESSMENT:

-Free-hand map of

-Europe and UK

-FINAL ASSESSMENT:

-Route map and itinerary

-for Giles Scott and his

-medal to show where

-the human and physical

-features of the UK are.

-MUSIC (1) To play and perform in Describe what Samba At the beginning of each lesson, ch should continue to embed their

-. / solo and ensemble music is, including the knowledge about influential composers and the main periods of music

-Unit: Samba contexts, using their instruments used and history.
+Subject / Unit Objectives Skills / Knowledge Children at the expected standard can Suggested Learning Activities (Opportunities identified for PROJECT BASED LEARNING / OUTDOOR LEARNING / GROW IT VALUES / HEARTS VALUES) describe features studied.
+5. To use the eight points of a compass to build knowledge of the United Kingdom. measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans, graphs and digital technologies Chn could describe the route using compass directions and rough distances.
+Chn could add recommendations or favourite places to the map with a short explanation.
+6. To use symbols and key (including the use of Ordnance Survey maps) to build knowledge of the United Kingdom.
+INITIAL ASSESSMENT: Free-hand map of Europe and UK FINAL ASSESSMENT: Route map and itinerary for Giles Scott and his medal to show where the human and physical features of the UK are.
+MUSIC (1) Unit: Samba To play and perform in solo and ensemble contexts, using their Describe what Samba music is, including the instruments used and At the beginning of each lesson, ch should continue to embed their knowledge about influential composers and the main periods of music history.
 Study the Romantic period.
-Use the Ppt in

-voices and playing techniques.
-StaffShare/Music/Planning/Y4/Music History

-KEY QUESTION: musical instruments with

-What is Samba and increasing accuracy, Identify and use different Ear plugs should be used and all drums should be taken down from the top

-how is it played? fluency, control and types of texture including shelf of the Music Room.
-All planning can be found in
+Use the Ppt in KEY QUESTION: voices and playing musical instruments with techniques.
+StaffShare/Music/Planning/Y4/Music History What is Samba and how is it played? increasing accuracy, fluency, control and expression.
+Identify and use different types of texture including solo and unison.
+Ear plugs should be used and all drums should be taken down from the top shelf of the Music Room.
+All planning can be found in StaffShare/Music/Planning.
+KEY VOCABULARY: схртезэтот.
+Solo and amson.
+Starishare, Masie, Frankling.

-expression. solo and unison.
-StaffShare/Music/Planning.

-KEY VOCABULARY: